 Here is how the tax treatment of your stock profits would look if the sale of your shares is a qualifying disposition:

-- You would be taxed at your regular income tax rate on the $2 per share gain you realized by being able to purchase the shares at a discounted price of $18 per share; assuming that you are in the 35% tax bracket, that tax liability would come out to $70 ($2 per share, times 100 shares, multiplied by 35%).
+You would be taxed at your regular income tax rate on the $2 per share gain you realized by being able to purchase the shares at a discounted price of $18 per share (versus a market price of $20); assuming that you are in the 35% tax bracket, that tax liability would come out to $70 ($2 per share, times 100 shares, multiplied by 35%).

 In contrast, if the sale of your stock shares was not a qualifying disposition, then you would be taxed at the 35% income tax rate on the whole profit realized from your stock – $1700.
 It would make your tax liability on your stock profits $595 ($1,700 multiplied by 35%) – nearly twice as much as your tax liability with a qualifying disposition.